Exeter to drop Native American branding

 At the time Exeter decided to drop their mascot 'Big Chief' but retain the rest of their branding.

-In the United States, Washington's American football team chose to drop their controversial Redskins name and logo, while Cleveland's baseball team has changed its name from the Indians to the Guardians.
+In the United States, Washington's American football team dropped their controversial Redskins name and logo, while Cleveland's baseball team changed its name from the Indians to the Guardians.

+Exeter's new imagery comes from the Dumnonii tribe, which the club say was based in Devon, Cornwall and parts of Somerset for "many hundreds of years before the Roman occupation from AD43".

+At that time, Exeter say, historians believe people were "living in small kingdoms known as 'chiefdoms' which were ruled by high chieftains", thus providing a link to keep the term 'Chiefs'.